A liturgical resource of the Catholic Archdiocese of Melbourne

 • How do you experience the ‘peace the world cannot give’?

-• Reflect back on a period in your life when you were anxious, troubled or afraid.
+• Reflect on a period in your life when you were anxious, troubled or afraid.
 How did the situation resolve itself?
-In what ways did you experience a sense of peace after the turmoil?
+How did you experience a sense of peace after the turmoil?
 Share your reflections with others.

-• Try to stand up for someone this week who may be in need of a defender.
+• This week, try to stand up for someone who might need a defender.
 Take on the role of an advocate.
-Alternatively, you could try to bring the gift of peace to someone whose heart is troubled or afraid.
+Alternatively, you could try bringing the gift of peace to someone whose heart is troubled or afraid.

 • This week, use today’s prayer after Communion: